uowaep/CubiQuake/README.md

 - "+attack" - Use Tool  (default mouse1)

 ### CVAR prefabname
 The Copy and Paste tools use a file as a clipboard.
 This tool works with the Chunk and Cluster size options, and saves to different directories per size.
-The filename can be set in the cvar "prefabname".
+The filename can be set in the **cvar prefabname**.
 This tool is intended to save several different prefabs for world generation.
 The generator is yet take advantage of these prefabs.

 ### Modify Source
 Look for this function to modify settings such as cubic size, chunk size, physics, etc.